UniversalSuperBox/ttv-static-site/content/en/closet.md

 This event and the articles you take home are provided free of charge for anyone who identifies as a member of the LBGTQIA2S+ community.
 Monetary donations to the [CVLGBTQ+ Community Center](https://www.cvlgbt.org/) are graciously appreciated but never required.

 We have a wide variety of masculine and feminine clothing and accessories curated by TRANSforming the Valley volunteers.
+A selection of personal care products are also available.

 ## When

-Our next event is scheduled for May 3rd and 4th, 2025.
+Our next event is scheduled for August 2nd and 3rd, 2025.

-On May 3, the event runs from 2PM to 7PM.
+On August 2, the event runs from 2PM to 7PM.

-On May 4, the event runs from 10AM until 2PM.
+On August 3, the event runs from 10AM until 2PM.

 Future events are announced on this page, on the CVLGBTQ Community Center's Discord server, and other CVLGBTQ channels.